japila-books/apache-spark-internals/docs/tools/SparkSubmitCommandBuilder.md

 private List<String> buildSparkSubmitCommand(Map<String, String> env)
 ----

 `buildSparkSubmitCommand` starts by <<getEffectiveConfig, building so-called effective config>>.
-When in <<isClientMode, client mode>>, `buildSparkSubmitCommand` adds link:spark-driver.adoc#spark_driver_extraClassPath[spark.driver.extraClassPath] to the result Spark command.
+When in <<isClientMode, client mode>>, `buildSparkSubmitCommand` adds spark-driver.md#spark_driver_extraClassPath[spark.driver.extraClassPath] to the result Spark command.

-NOTE: Use `spark-submit` to have link:spark-driver.adoc#spark_driver_extraClassPath[spark.driver.extraClassPath] in effect.
+NOTE: Use `spark-submit` to have spark-driver.md#spark_driver_extraClassPath[spark.driver.extraClassPath] in effect.

-`buildSparkSubmitCommand` link:spark-AbstractCommandBuilder.adoc#buildJavaCommand[builds the first part of the Java command] passing in the extra classpath (only for `client` deploy mode).
+`buildSparkSubmitCommand` spark-AbstractCommandBuilder.md#buildJavaCommand[builds the first part of the Java command] passing in the extra classpath (only for `client` deploy mode).

 CAUTION: FIXME Add `isThriftServer` case.